bytecodealliance/wasmtime/cranelift/docs/isle.md

 and then both translations are available.
-We are "rewriting" from `IR` to `Machine1` and from `IR` to `Machine2`, even if rewrites always preserve the same type; we get aorund the rule by using a constructor.
+We are "rewriting" from `IR` to `Machine1` and from `IR` to `Machine2`, even if rewrites always preserve the same type; we get around the rule by using a constructor.

 ### Constructors and Extractors